soclemys/remove-stupid/README.md

 # Remove Stupid

-A chrome extension that filters paragraphs containing an interval, followed by punctuation.
+A chrome extension that filters illiteracy.

-The filter can be set to:
+The filter can:
-* Make matching content small and apply strike-through;
+* Fix matching content;
+* Apply strike-through to matching content;
-* Overwrite matching content, notifying the user of its removal;
+* Overwrite matching content;
-* Discard the content.
+* Discard matching content.

 ## Roadmap for 0.1